Boann: Mythology

 In a variant of the same story as told in the Dindsenchas, Boand tried to hide her infidelity with the Dagda by washing herself in Nechtan's well, but when she approaches it, it overcomes her, and she drowns.

 She had a lapdog, Dabilla, which was swept out to sea.
 Torn into pieces by the water, the two halves became the rocks known as Cnoc Dabilla, or Hill of Dabilla.

 She also appears in Táin Bó Fraích as the maternal aunt and protector of the mortal Fráech.
 In that story, Fráech's people tell him to go visit his mother's sister Boand to receive the raiment of the Sídhe.
-Boand then gives Fráech fifty intricately worked mantles and tunics with animal details, fifty jeweled spears that lit the night like the sun, fifty dark horses with gold bells, fifty swords with golden hilts, fifty swords with gold hilts, seven hounds in silver chains, seven trumpeters, three jesters, and three harpists, which Fráech uses to dazzle Medb and Ailill.
+Boand then gives Fráech fifty intricately worked mantles and tunics with animal details, fifty jeweled spears that lit the night like the sun, fifty dark horses with gold bells, fifty swords with golden hilts, seven hounds in silver chains, seven trumpeters, three jesters, and three harpists, which Fráech uses to dazzle Medb and Ailill.